RuihaoQiu/MC-Magnetic-Phase-Transition/README.md

 - Metropolis–Hastings Algorithm

-  The Algorithm is illustrated as the pseudocode:
+  The Algorithm is illustrated as the pseudocode:<bt>
   1. Initialize a random state;<br>
   2. Pick up a random state according to the proposal distribution;<br>
   3. If satisfy the [Metropolis condition](https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm), the system transits to the new state; else, transition doesn't take place;<br>
   4. save the state, go to step 2.

-The implemental details of MCMC in a magnetic lattice can be referred to
+The implemental details of MCMC in a magnetic lattice can be referred to<br>
 [**MCMC implementation.ipynb**](https://nbviewer.jupyter.org/github/RuihaoQiu/MC-Magnetic-Phase-Transition/blob/master/MCMC-implementation.ipynb)

 ### Models